Pixpipe/book/book/GLOSSARY.md

 ## Serialization
 The serialization is the process to turn a data container (PixpipeContainer) into a file.
 This file can then be read by Pixpipe to be "de-serialized" and produce a PixpipeContainer similar to the original.
 The serialization handles only the attributes `_data` and `_metadata`, for this reason it is unsafe to store information in other attributes.
 They would be lost in the serialization process.

+## BVH
+Bounding Volume Hierarchy.
+Commonly used in video games to perform hit tests in real time between triangles and rays, a BVH is a way to arrange the triangles as a binary tree to perform fast lookups.
+As a comparison, octrees are usually used for sigle points spatial lookup while BVH is for shapes (triangles or more complex)